MakeSchool-Tutorials/GameOfLife-Unity-VR/P05-ui/content.md

 slug: ui
 ---

-Now that our Game of Life runs, let’s add the UI.
+Now that our _Game of Life_ runs, let’s hookup the UI.
 We’ll start with the buttons along the bottom.

 ![Buttons](../media/image19.png)

-We’ve hooked up these buttons to call some of the public methods we’ve defined in Grid.
+We’ve setup these buttons to call some of the public methods we’ve defined in `Grid`.
 Those are:

--   PlayOrPause
+- `PlayOrPause`
--   Clear
+- `Clear`
--   Randomize
+- `Randomize`

-If you’d like to verify that they’re hooked up as expected, feel free to add a unique Debug.Log statement to each one and test them out.
+If you’d like to verify that they’re hooked up as expected, feel free to add a unique `Debug.Log` statement to each one and test them out.

 ![Logs](../media/image58.png)

-To give you an idea of what these buttons should eventually do: PlayOrPause should make our simulation play if it isn’t already, and pause it otherwise; Clear should clear out our grid;Randomize should fill our grid with a random population.
+To give you an idea of what these buttons should do:

+- `PlayOrPause` should make our simulation play if it isn’t already, and pause it otherwise
->[action]
+- `Clear` should clear out our grid
+- `Randomize` should fill our grid with a random population.

+# PlayOrPause

+> [action]
 >
->Begin by implementing PauseOrPlay to pause the scene or play the scene when it's called.
+Begin by implementing `PlayOrPause` to pause the scene or play the scene when it's called.
+You'll probably need to update `Evolve` as well!

 <!-- -->

->[solution]
+> [solution]
 >
->To do this, we added a new member variable to Grid:
+To do this, we added a new member variable to `Grid`:
 >
 ```
 private bool isPlaying;
 ```
 >
->Then in the PlayOrPause method, we added:
+Then in the `PlayOrPause` method, we added:
 >
 ```
 isPlaying = !isPlaying;
 ```
 >
->Then we made our Evolve method look like this:
+Then we made our Evolve method look like this:
 >
 ```
 private void Evolve() {